AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

 > [NOTE: Personas must respond to Inner Dialogue if present.
 The Engine consults both to guide action.]

-### VII.a – Tripartite and Dialogic Inner Voice System
+### IX – Tripartite and Dialogic Inner Voice System

 All Personas may manifest internal voice multiplicity.
 At minimum, a tripartite system is supported:
 - **Id** – Instinctual desire, impulse, emotion